Arch4nge/OC_P6_bis/README.md

 # OpenClassrooms Project 6
-A powerful script to renew certificates to remote windows server from linux host.
+A powerful script to create certificates with letsencrypt using certbot.

+The validation for the certificates is done using DNS record with OVH.

+Then the certificates is pushed on a remote wçndows host using samba.

 # How tu run the script